GuzhengAlive/gza-rebuild/site/content/buy-used-guzheng/_index.md

       skilled repairmen and the cost is high.
 Cracks do reduce the value of the instrument.
   - heading: Build Quality
+    lightbox:
+      - caption: >-
+          These sound holes have been lined with extra wood and the backboard has visible wood grains.
+The lining helps reduce the likelihood of cracks and smooths the sides, making it more pleasant to reach in when changing strings.
+They are also reinforced inside the resonance chamber.

+          Th exposed grain is a way of showing off the wood, indicating it was made from planks rather than plywood.
+        image: /img/sound hole lining.jpg
+        target: SoundholeLining
+      - caption: >-
+          This decoration on the instrument’s head showcases high build quality.
+          There is not excessive glue visible at the joints, no obvious cracks on the thinner pieces of wood, good coloration of the wood and staining, and reasonable detail in the woodwork.
+        image: /img/decoration quality.jpg
+        target: DecorationQuality
+      - caption: >-
+          The ornamentation on the tail changes color in the center, going from ivory to white, is rough to the touch, and does not have smooth, curving edges.
+The corners of the design do not quite touch while others on the same tailpiece do.
+These detail issues could lower the artistic value of the instrument.
+        image: /img/workmanship issues.jpg
+        target: WorkmanshipIssues
     text: >-
       Impact: May lower the artistic value and thus price; may affect sound quality in extreme cases; may indicate reduced performance lifespan.